Programs and Study Guides

 Storytelling, Storywriting (gr.
 4—adult)

-There’s a world of story inside our heads waiting to be brought out.
-Priscilla guides students in exploring their stories, paying attention to detail and description and painting compelling word pictures.
+There’s a world of story inside all of us waiting to be brought out.
+Priscilla guides participants in exploring stories, paying attention to details, the use of the senses, backstory, description, and how to paint compelling word pictures.
+She makes the link between oral and written stories, using demonstration, story games and fun writing exercises.
 This works best if Priscilla can have an introductory storytelling performance before the writing session.
 Curriculum connections: language arts, oral communication, writing, drama.

 Playing with Stories: Extending Family, Classroom and Library Storytelling (adults)